mitch-b/course-in-a-box/modules/client/_posts/2000-01-01-getting-started.markdown

 1. If presented with welcome screen, click the Workbench icon in the top right of this view.
 1. Create a new project by choosing the New Project icon, and choosing 'Project…'
-1. Search in filter for 'ui5' and click Next
+1. Search in filter for 'ui5', choose 'Application Project' and click Next

 ![eclipse_02_create_ui5_project.PNG]({{site.baseurl}}/img/eclipse_02_create_ui5_project.PNG)